hapi-server/data-specification/README.md

 Time values in the outgoing data stream must be ISO 8601 strings.
 A server may use either the yyyy-mm-ddThh:mm:ss or the yyyy-dddThh:mm:ss form, but should use just one format within any given dataset.
 Emitting truncated time strings is allowed, and again missing date or time elments are assumed to have the lowest value.
 Therefore, clients must be able to transparently handle truncated ISO strings of both flavors.
 For ```binary``` and ```csv``` data, a truncated time string is indicated by setting the ```length``` attribute for the time parameter.

+The data returned from a request should strictly fall within the limits of ```time.min``` and ```time.max```, i.e., servers should not pad the data with extra records outside the requested time range.
+Furthermore, note that the ```time.min``` value is inclusive (data at or beyond this time can be included), while ```time.max``` is exclusive (data at or beyond this time shall not be included in the response).

 The primary time column is not allowed to contain any fill values.
 Each record must be identified with a valid time value.
-For other time parameters that are not the primary time column, a fill value may be specified.
-As with all the other data types, there is no default fill value, but the fill value should be a time that is clearly impossible to reach.
+If other columns contain parameters of type ```isotime``` (i.e., time columns that are not the primary time column), there may be fill values in these columns.
+Note that the ```fill``` definition is required for all types, including ```isotime``` parameters.
+If an ```isotimeAs with all the other data types, there is no default fill value, but the fill value should be a time that is clearly impossible to reach.
 Also, the length of the time fill string should be the same as the length of the time variables.

 Servers should strictly obey the time bounds requested by clients.
 No data values outside the requested time range should be returned.